 The elements of a great video

-But how is it really possible to use a phone to take a great video?
+But how is it possible to use a phone to take a great video?
 Is the iPhone camera enough?
 What other equipment do you need?
 Are there any techniques to shoot better videos on your phone?

 Technical excellence in a good video is not hard to achieve.
 From a technical standpoint, a skilled amateur videographer can shoot breathtaking videos using an iPhone in the daylight.
-Furthermore, here are some typical technical tips from professional videographers that you can apply to capturing video on your iPhone.
+Furthermore, here are some typical technical tips from professional videographers that you can apply to capture video on your iPhone.

 Here are some basic video specs: